 How to Trim Your Dog's Nails Using a Dremel

-Doesn't my dog, Kitsune, look pretty relaxed in the picture to the right?
+Doesn't my dog, Kitsune, look pretty relaxed in the picture above?
 Would you believe that that picture was taken while he was getting his nails trimmed?
 It's true!
 I use a Dremel to trim his nails about once a week, and Kitsune isn't the least bit concerned while I'm doing it.
-Most of the time he just spends the time I'm working on his nails relaxing and enjoying all the extra attention.
+Usually he spends the time I'm working on his nails relaxing and enjoying all the extra attention.

 Like with anything else that is new to them, using a Dremel on their nails can be a scary thing for a dog if you don't take the time to get them used to it.
-Dremels make sounds (some are louder than others) that your dog is probably not accustomed too, and although if used correctly they do not hurt your dog's nails, it probably feels a bit strange to them to have something moving against their nails.
-If you are interesting in learning how to use a Dremel to trim your dog's nails, here are some tips to help you get started.
+Dremels make sounds (some are louder than others) that your dog is probably not accustomed to, and although if used correctly they do not hurt your dog's nails, it probably feels a bit strange to them to have something moving against their nails.
+If you are interested in learning how to use a Dremel to trim your dog's nails, here are some tips to help you get started.

-- Start by getting your dog used to having his/her feet and nails touched, if you haven't done this already.
+Start by getting your dog used to having his/her feet and nails touched, if you haven't done this already.
 This works best if you are starting with a young puppy, but should work for any age dogs.
 For older dogs, they may take longer to get used to having their feet touched especially if they have had negative experiences with getting their nails cut in the past.

-- While you're working on getting your dog used to having his/her feet touched, take the time to research and learn how to properly grind dogs nails.
+While you're working on getting your dog used to having his/her feet touched, take the time to research and learn how to properly grind dogs' nails.
 Learn how to recognize the quick; this is the part of the nail that will hurt and bleed if you cut or file it.

-- Once your dog is used to and not afraid of the sound of the dremel, it's time to start getting them used to using it.
+Once your dog is used to and not afraid of the sound of the Dremel, it's time to start getting them used to using it.
 At first, don't worry about doing a perfect job at filing the dog's nails.
 Very gently start touching the tips of the dog's nails to the grinder.
 Grind a very small amount, then turn it off again.
 Keep things very positive.
 Make sure to offer treats and plenty of praise, even if all you do is grind one or two nails.

-- With each session, slowly work up to grinding nails shorter and doing more at a time.
-Eventually your dog should be able to sit calmly for however long it takes you to finish all his/her nails in one session.
+With each session, slowly work up to grinding nails shorter and doing more at a time.
+Eventually, your dog should be able to sit calmly for however long it takes you to finish all his/her nails in one session.

-Remember to listen to your dog.
+Note: Remember to listen to your dog.
 If he/she is acting nervous or fearful, try to figure out why.
-Did you spend enough time getting them used to the dremel?
+Did you spend enough time getting them used to the Dremel?
 Are you grinding their nails too short and hitting the quick?
 Don't rush things, take things at whatever pace you and your dog are comfortable with.
 In time your dog should be just as relaxed as mine while getting his nails trimmed.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.